SiliconLabs/zigbee_applications/zigbee_smart_lighting/README.md

 ## Setup ##

 On the sensor node: Connect the occupancy sensor EXP board to the WSTK board through the expansion header.
-Then, you should program the EFR32MG12 with the Zigbee_SmartLight_Switch_ZR.sls project.
+Then, you should program the EFR32MG12 with the Zigbee_SmartLight_Sensor_ZR.sls project.

 On the light node: Program the EFR32MG12 with Zigbee_SmartLight_Light_ZC.sls project.

 ## How It Works ##

-The example application provides a simple UI that depicts the state of the device and offers basic user control.
+The demo provides a simple UI that depicts the state of the device and offers basic user control.
 This UI is implemented via the general-purpose LEDs, LCD and buttons built in to the EFR32 WSTK development board.

 On the sensor device: